 TJ Zoehrer had the distinction of representing Australia in 10 Test Matches and 22 One Day Internationals.
 He was an accomplished gloveman and respectable batsman who scored over 5000 First Class runs.
-Zoehrer’s left arm spinners were also more than handy providing another string to his bow.
+Zoehrer’s leg spinners were also more than handy providing another string to his bow.

 Readers of cricketing literature rejoiced in 1995, when Zoehrer put pen to paper and told all in a compelling account of his career in the hard hitting autobiography, The Gloves Are Off.
 To quote the front cover of the text, it was at that point in time “Cricket’s most explosive expose”.